Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-dump.markdown

-You can generate a dump file that includes information about the runtime GigaSpaces environment for a specific host or across the entire environment.
+You can generate a dump file that includes information about the runtime environment for a specific host, or across the entire environment.

-Start the WEB-UI, under the Generate Dump tab select the relevant option:
+Start the Web Management Console, click Generate Dump, and select the relevant option:
 {{% align center %}}
 ![WEB-UI1.png](/attachment_files/WEB-UI1.png)
 {{% /align %}}